-violate a Michigan privacy law by allegedly sharing Web users' music-listening history with their Facebook friends, the online radio service argues in new papers filed with a federal appellate
+Pandora did not violate a Michigan privacy law by allegedly sharing Web users' music-listening history with their Facebook friends, the online radio service argues in new papers filed with a federal

-potential class-action lawsuit alleging that Pandora violated Michigan's Video Rental Privacy Act, which prohibits companies that rent, lend or sell music, as well as books and videos, from disclosing
+dismissed a potential class-action lawsuit alleging that Pandora violated Michigan's Video Rental Privacy Act, which prohibits companies that rent, lend or sell music, as well as books and videos,

-automatically shared some information about Facebook users' activities at outside companies.
-Facebook user and Michigan resident Peter Deacon alleged in a potential class-action lawsuit that Pandora
+program automatically shared some information about Facebook users' activities at outside companies.
+Facebook user and Michigan resident Peter Deacon alleged in a potential class-action lawsuit that

 Deacon filed papers last month asking the appellate court to revive his lawsuit.
 He argues that Armstrong misinterpreted the law by